 \section{CONCLUSION}

 We have exploited the cluster slave-spin method to explore extensively the ground state properties of the one-band honeycomb lattice Hubbard model with $U$ and $\delta$ as its parameters.
-At half-filling, the first-order semi-metal to insulator Mott transition in the PM state is revealed, characterized by discontinuities and hystereses in all quantities considered at $U_{\text{Mott}} =8.36t$~\cite{Hassan_2013, Chen_2014,Tran_2009}.
+At half-filling, the first-order semi-metal to insulator Mott transition in the PM state is revealed, characterized by discontinuities and hystereses in all quantities at $U_{\text{Mott}} =8.36t$~\cite{Hassan_2013, Chen_2014,Tran_2009}.
 In the AFM state, a single direct and continuous phase transition between PM semi-metal and AFMI at $U_{\text{AFM}}=2.43t$ is substantiated, which belongs to the Gross-Neveu-Yukawa universality class~\cite{Otsuka_2016, Raczkowski_2020, Assaad_2013, Paiva_2005, Yamada_2016, Sorella_1992, Sorella_2012, Ostmeyer_2020,Hassan_2013}, precluding the existence of intermediate phases such as a spin liquid state.
-At finite dopings, there exists an extended crossover between the weak- and strong-coupling regimes in the AFM state at which the AFM energy gap $\Delta_{\text{AFM}}$ reaches its maximum, and the AFM within this crossover is driven by both the kinetic energy and interaction potential gain.
-The interaction $U_{c}$ for this crossover is smaller than $U_{\text{Mott}}$ at small $\delta$ or otherwise when $\delta$ is large, which is distinct from the square lattice system where $U_{c}$ remains almost unchanged with large dopings~\cite{zeng2021}.
+At finite dopings, an extended crossover is discovered between the weak- and strong-coupling regimes in the AFM state at which the AFM energy gap $\Delta_{\text{AFM}}$ reaches its maximum, and the AFM within this crossover is driven by both the kinetic energy and interaction potential gain.
+The interaction $U_{c}$ for this crossover is shown to be highly $\delta$-dependent, in contrast to the square lattice system where $U_{c}$ remains almost unchanged with large dopings~\cite{zeng2021}.

-Moreover, for the half-filled system, by analytically calculating the relation between $M$ and $\Delta_{\text{AFM}}$ in the vicinity of the PM semi-metal to AFM insulator transition, Eq.~\eqref{STAG-M-SSPIN}, we found that to the leading order, $M$ is linearly dependent on $\Delta_{\text{AFM}}$, in contrast to the square lattice result that is proportional to $\Delta_{\text{AFM}}(\ln{\Delta_{\text{AFM}}})^2$ (Ref. \onlinecite{zeng2021}).
-This difference is consistent with the vanishing non-interacting DOS at Dirac points in the honeycomb lattice, compared to the van Hove singularity of the free electron DOS at the Fermi surface in a half-filled square lattice.
+Moreover, for the half-filled system, by analytically calculating the relation between $M$ and $\Delta_{\text{AFM}}$ in the vicinity of PM semi-metal to AFM insulator transition, Eq.~\eqref{STAG-M-SSPIN}, we found that to the leading order, $M$ is linearly dependent on $\Delta_{\text{AFM}}$, compared to the square lattice result that is proportional to $\Delta_{\text{AFM}}(\ln{\Delta_{\text{AFM}}})^2$ (Ref. \onlinecite{zeng2021}).
+This difference is consistent with the vanishing non-interacting DOS at Dirac points in the honeycomb lattice, in contrast to the van Hove singularity of the free electron DOS at the Fermi surface in a half-filled square lattice.

 Finally, an overall phase diagram in the $U$-$\delta$ plane is presented in Fig.~\ref{DOPE-U-PHASES}, the phase boundary $\delta_{M}(U)$ separating the AFM and PM phases shows a nonmonotonic behavior with the increasing $U$, which is consistent with the crossover behavior of $\Delta_{\text{AFM}}$.
 The phase boundary between the AFM metal with $\kappa>0$ and the AFM insulator with $\kappa = 0 $ locates exactly at $\delta = 0$.
 The region with $\kappa<0$ only exists in the vicinity of the phase boundary between the AFM and PM state and at intermediate coupling strengths, whose area is extremely small compared to the counterpart in the square lattice Hubbard model~\cite{zeng2021}.